Azure/Industrial-IoT/README.md

 # Configuring the telemetry published to IoTHub
 When OpcPublisher gets notified about a value change in one of the configured published nodes, it generates a JSON formatted message, which is sent to IoTHub.
-The content of this JSON formatted message could be configured via a configuration file.
+The content of this JSON formatted message can be configured via a configuration file.
 If no configuration file is specified via the `--tc` option a default configuration is used, which is compatible with the [Connected factory Preconfigured Solution](https://github.com/Azure/azure-iot-connected-factory).

 The data which is ingested is taken from three sources: